 Leica D-LUX 5 vs Nikon D750

-The Leica D-LUX 5 and the Nikon D750 are two digital cameras that were revealed to the public, respectively, in September 2010 and September 2014.
+The Leica D-LUX 5 and the Nikon D750 are two enthusiast cameras that were revealed to the public, respectively, in September 2010 and September 2014.
 The D-LUX 5 is a fixed lens compact, while the D750 is a DSLR.
 The cameras are based on a 1/1.7-inch (D-LUX 5) and a full frame (D750) sensor.
 The Leica has a resolution of 10 megapixels, whereas the Nikon provides 24.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.